 Types of offices

 Startups might want to consider accelerators and incubators.
 These places offer additional resources such as access to mentors, funding, networking events and more.
-The Texas Economic Development Corporation identified 103 incubators and listed them along with the services they offer, where they are located and the industry on which they are focused.
+Check here for a list of the main Incubators and Accelerators in Texas.

 Where to start

-Wework is particularly good for Dutch companies because they have offices all over the world, including Amsterdam, and your membership allows access at any of their locations.
+Wework is particularly good for Dutch companies because they have offices all over the world, including Amsterdam, and your membership allows access to any of their locations.

 However, if you feel your company is ready for a full-fledged office, a list of currently available offices can be found here.